bb-io/Customer.io/README.md

 ## Actions

+### Broadcasts

-- **Get translation of a broadcast message** Get information about a translation of message in a broadcast
+- **Get broadcast message** Get information about a translation of message in a broadcast.
+- **Download broadcast message** Get broadcast message as HTML.
+- **Update broadcast message** Update a translation of a specific broadcast action.
+- **Upload broadcast message** Update a translation of a specific broadcast action.

+### Newsletters

-- **Get translation of a newsletter** Get information about a translation of an individual newsletter.
-Also includes file as HTML document in output
+- **Get translation of newsletter** Get information about a translation of an individual newsletter.
+- **Update translation of newsletter** Update the translation of a newsletter variant.
-- **Get translation of a transactional message** Get information about a translation of an individual transactional message
+- **Get translation of campaign message** Get a translation of a campaign message.
-- **List snippets** List all snippets in the workspace
+- **Download campaign message** Get a translation of a campaign message as HTML.
-- **Update a translation of a broadcast message** Update a translation of a specific broadcast action
+- **Update translation of campaign message** Update a translation of a campaign message.
-- **Update snippet** Update the name or value of a snippet
+- **Upload campaign message** Update a translation of a campaign message.

+### Transactional messages

+- **Get translation of a transactional message** Get information about a translation of an individual transactional message.
+- **Download transactional message** Get information about a translation of an individual transactional message.
-- **Update translation of a newsletter** Update the translation of a newsletter variant
+- **Update translation of a transactional message** Update the body and other data of a specific language variant for a transactional message.
-- **Update translation of a transactional message** Update the body and other data of a specific language variant for a transactional message
+- **Upload transactional message** Update the body and other data of a specific language variant for a transactional message.

-- **Get a translation of a campaign message** Getting a translation of a campaign message
+### Snippets

+- **Search snippets** Returns all snippets in the workspace.
+- **Download snippet** Get a snippet as HTML file.
-- **Update a translation of a campaign message** Updating a translation of a campaign message
+- **Update snippet** Update the name or value of a snippet.
+- **Upload snippet** Update snippet's value from a file.

+### Content

+- **Download content** Download content in HTML format based on specified ID.
+- **Upload content** Update content from file.
-- **Search campaigns** Search all campaigns in the workspace
+- **Search campaigns** Returns all campaigns in the workspace.

-### Unified
-- **Download Content**: Downloads content based on the specified ID.
-To use this action, you must specify the content type to which the content is assigned.
-Currently, all supported content types are: **Transactional Message, Broadcast Message, Campaign Message, and Newsletter**.
-- **Upload Content**: Uploads content based on the specified ID.
-This action is used in **pair with `Download Content`** to upload a translated file and update the translation for the specified language.

 ## Polling